 To facilitate a greater understanding of the role of the hospice social worker, five social workers from a hospice program were queried in Florida in 2002.
 Each social worker interviewed agreed to participate, and the interviewer explained the reason for the interview and how the information given would be utilized.
 The 30-minute structured interviews involved answering the six questions outlined.
 The five female participants are all Caucasian and ranged from 31 to 64 years of age.
 The combined social work experience of the five participants is approximately 87 years, with 38 of those years being involved with hospice social work.
-Two participants are licensed clinical social workers, two have attained their master's degree in social work and is pursuing her master's degree.
+Two participants are licensed clinical social workers, two have attained their master's degree in social work and are eligible to sit for licensure, and one has a bachelor in social work and is pursuing her master's degree.
 Based on the in-depth and interrelated responses to the questions, the information gathered is presented for each participant on an individual basis.
 Each participant was asked to answer six questions: